grawson/Baxter-The-Pool-Wiz/README.md

 ## Install

 We've provided an install file that will set up the Baxter simulator within a ROS Kinetic environment.
+Make sure you've got pip3, catkin, and a GitHub account.

 ``` bash
 cd ~/Baxter-The-Pool-Wiz